Susmita-Dey/Hashnode-article-backups/cligwoin6000209ma5ved3ukz.md

 [![ProManager Demo Video](https://example.com/promanager-demo-video-thumbnail.png align="left")](https://example.com/promanager-demo-video)

-For login demo credentials, you may use `doc@email.com` as email and `helloworld` as the password.
+For **<mark>login demo credentials</mark>**, you may use `doc@email.com` as the email and `helloworld` as the password.

+**Note:** These credentials will be deleted soon after a month for security purposes and it's only made for the judges.
+It's highly recommended to create your account.

 ProManager is **free** and **open source**.
 Check out the [**source code**](https://github.com/Susmita-Dey/ProManager/) on GitHub.